Sea Fisheries

 software that has a function that automatically selects the largest diagonal of

-each mesh to calculate the mean mesh size of square mesh netting; and
+each mesh to calculate the mean mesh size of square mesh netting;

 (v) be